Stephen

 demand for precious metals.
 In earlier times such was desirable

-for decorative purposes and as a means to store wealth of regents.
+for decorative purposes and as a means to store wealth of

-With the ongoing metamorphosis of countries like China into high
+such as electronics.
+With the ongoing metamorphosis of countries

-ever increasing industrial demand for precious metals.
-The
+there continues to be an ever increasing industrial demand for

-and governments during current economic times, has driven the
+ownership by individuals and governments during current economic

-price for precious metals to historic highs.
+times, has driven the price for precious metals to historic

-Mining of precious metals has become prohibitively costly and the
+Mining of precious metals has become prohibitively costly and

-minerals extracted by mining is unable to keep up with the
+the minerals extracted by mining is unable to keep up with the

 logarithmic increase in demand.
 The above noted increased

-ownership and use, and the lessening supply from mined sources of
+ownership and use, and the lessening supply from mined sources

-has made the processes of recovering and refining these metals
+metals, has made the processes of recovering and refining these

-prices through refining and extracting of underutilized sources
+reasonable prices through refining and extracting of

-already existing.
+underutilized sources already existing.

 Copper anode slime is one of the major sources of the precious